Baptism is also known as christening. We baptise people of any age.

 You are welcome to have your child baptised (christened) in St Leonard’s if you live in the parish or are a regular member of the congregation.
 To find out if you live in St Leonard’s parish please check with our parish map or go to A Church Near You and click on “Search by Postcode or Place”.

-We conduct baptisms on the first Sunday of each month, during our ‘Celebrate Together’ service at 10am, or on Saturdays or Sundays at 12.30.
+We conduct baptisms on the first Sunday of each month at our All Age Eucharist, or on Saturdays or Sundays at 12.30.
 The choice is yours.

 An important part of baptism is welcoming your child into the wider family of the Christian Church.
 Therefore, if you opt for a 12.30pm baptism, it is expected that you attend our main 10am Parish Eucharist with your child within a month of their baptism, by arrangement with the Rector.
 On this occasion you will receive a special welcome from the congregation, a lighted candle and your child’s baptism certificate will be given to them.

 We do this because Children are baptised in the Church of England on the understanding that their parents will bring them up to be Christians and encourage them to come to church.
 It is a sign of your commitment to fulfil the promises you will make at the baptism service.

 If you would like to consider baptism for your child, come to one of our services and speak to the Rector Canon Anna Norman-Walker or to one of the Churchwardens.
 Alternatively, please email us in the St Leonard’s Parish Office.

 We will make an appointment for you to meet with the Rector on a Saturday morning at St Leonard’s Church to discuss the service with her and explore its meaning.
 There is also a useful guide to planning and going to a christening service on the Church of England christenings website.